IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

   myFunction1,
   myFunction2,
 };
-// "RevelationsExports" is now a global variable
+// "RevelationsExports" is now a global variable.
 ```

 <br />